qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_geometry_tools.rst

 ``Dissolve all (do not use field)`` [boolean]
   Dissolve all geometries; values in the output layer's fields are the ones of the first input feature that happens to be processed.
 Returns one feature whose geometry represents all geometries of the input layer.

   Default: *True*

-``Unique ID field`` [tablefield: any]
+``Unique ID fields`` [tablefield: any]
   Optional.

-  If features share a common value in this field their geometries will be combined.
+  If features share a common value in all selected field(s) their geometries will be combined.
   Values in the output layer's fields are the ones of the first input feature that happens to be processed.
   Returns one feature for each unique value in the field.
 The feature's geometry represents all input geometries with this value.